dgleba/listo429c/README-installation-notes.md

 visit: http://192.168.88.58:6212/_utils

 It should require user and password.
+This is because //192.168.88.60/srv/dkr/listo429c/docker/couchdb/docker.ini added an admin user.

 `docker-compose up vpv445gb`